-39 years ago today (April 8) The Clash released their self-titled debut album.
-They would go on to create an incredible punk legacy.
-Celebrating their amazing career, here’s 50 Clash facts, starting with their first ever gig – a summer 1976 blowout supporting The Sex Pistols at the Black Swan in Sheffield.
+65 years ago today (August 21) Joe Strummer was born.
+As part of The Clash, he would go on to create an rock and roll punk legacy.
+Celebrating his amazing career, here’s 50 Clash facts, starting with their first ever gig – a summer 1976 blowout supporting The Sex Pistols at the Black Swan in Sheffield.

 Most of the debut LP The Clash was written on the 18th floor of a council high rise on London’s Harrow Rd.
 The flat was owned by Mick’s grandmother, who regularly turned up at Clash gigs.